 The Gwili Steam Railway company runs a service from Bronwydd along a preserved section of the old Carmarthen-Aberystwyth line.

 (About 6 miles/14 minutes drive from Woodland Rise)

 The Dylan Thomas Boathouse

 Why not visit the famous Dylan Thomas Boathouse in Laugharne?
 The place where the poet spent the last four years of his life, writing poems such as ‘Over Sir John’s Hill’.
-Complete with panoramic views of the Taf estuary and The Boathouse Tea room.
+Complete with panoramic views of the Taf estuary and with The Boathouse Tearoom close by.

 (About 15 miles/35 minutes drive from Woodland Rise)